* Dollar index edges towards 2019 peak

 The dollar index, which measures the greenback against a basket of six key rivals, gained 0.1 percent to 97.412.

 The index was 0.3 percent shy of its recent peak of 97.710 hit last Thursday, its highest since Dec.
 14. It is up 1.3 percent this year.

 The euro was basically flat at $1.1232.
 The single currency had fallen to its weakest level since June 2017 on Thursday, hurt by dovish signals from the European Central Bank (ECB).

 “After the ECB’s big downgrade of the growth outlook for the euro area, together with the weaker-than-expected Chinese export and import data, the worry over the global economy is re-surging again,” said Masafumi Yamamoto, chief currency strategist at Mizuho Securities.

 “That’s pushing down the euro and other currencies,” he said.
 “The U.S. is not particularly strong, but other areas are weak.
 That’s why the dollar is relatively strong.”

 Data on Friday showed U.S. employment growth almost stalled in February, with the world’s top economy creating a measly 20,000 jobs, far fewer than expected by analysts.

-But traders found some hope in figures showing the U.S. employment rate slipped back below 4 percent and average hourly earnings accelerated by 0.4 percent, helping to reduce the greenback’s losses during the previous session.
+But traders found some hope in figures showing the U.S. employment rate slipped back below 4 percent and average hourly earnings accelerated by 0.4 percent, helping to reduce the dollar’s losses during the previous session.

-His remarks followed a warning from two major eurosceptic factions in parliament that Prime Minister Theresa May was likely to face heavy defeat at a parliamentary vote on Tuesday on whether to approve her EU exit plan.
+His remarks followed a warning from two major eurosceptic factions in parliament that Prime Minister Theresa May was likely to face heavy defeat in a parliamentary vote on Tuesday on whether to approve her EU exit plan.